Hillmonkey/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 # 0x05.
 C - more pointers, arrays and strings

-The title says it all.
-Im confirming my knowledge of arrays and pointers by re-implementing various low-level C functions such as strcat ..
+Laying on more levels of abstraction.
+I'm working with pointers to pointers, multi-dimensional arrays, and learning different sytactical ways to express myself in C!